exponea/exponea-android-sdk/Documentation/fetch-data.md

 parent:
   uri: android-sdk
 content:
-  excerpt: Fetch data from Bloomreach Engagement using the Android SDK
+  excerpt: Fetch data from Marketing using the Android SDK
 ---

 The SDK provides methods to retrieve data from the {user.mkg} platform.
 Responses are available in the `onSuccess` and `onFailure` callback properties.